Assessing non-Gaussian quantum state conversion with the stellar rank: Properties of the approximate stellar rank

 \section{Properties of the approximate stellar rank}

 In this section, we prove the properties of the $\epsilon$-approximate stellar rank stated in the main text.

-\textbf{Proof of Theorem~\ref{th:asr-nGmon}.} We show that the $\epsilon$-approximate stellar rank (i) vanishes for Gaussian states, (ii) is non-increasing under Gaussian maps, (iii) is monotone on average and (iv) is operationally monotone on average.
+\textbf{Proof of Theorem~\ref{th:asr-nGmon}.} We show that (i) the $\epsilon$-approximate stellar rank vanishes for Gaussian states and (ii) is non-increasing under Gaussian maps and (iii) classical mixing.
+Moreover we show that (iv) when $\epsilon=0$, the $\epsilon$-approximate stellar rank is a monotone under post-selection with respect to Gaussian measurements.

 (i) The $\epsilon$-approximate stellar rank vanishes for Gaussian states:

 Given a mixture of Gaussian states $\bm\rho$, we have $r^\star_0(\bm\rho)=r^\star(\bm\rho)=0$ and since the $\epsilon$-approximate stellar rank is a non-increasing non-negative function this gives $r^\star_\epsilon(\bm\rho)=0$ for all $0\le\epsilon\le1$.